QuizMe.Install →

 Memory is a leaky bucket.

-The leak is exponential, but so is the cure: review once, then twice as long, then four times as long.
+The leak is exponential, but so is the cure.

 QuizMe · graded